-Because gathering the data to assess housing needs can be time consuming and complex, the legislature mandated the WCRER to gather that data to help local planners answer the following types of questions.
-For example, if a goal is to promote the development of housing affordable to all income segments, then how does a planner get reliable access to detailed price information by house type?
+Because gathering the data to assess housing needs can be time consuming and complex, the legislature mandated the WCRER to gather that data to help planners and housing professionals answer the following types of questions.
+For example, if a goal is to promote the development of housing affordable to all income segments, then how does a policymaker get reliable access to detailed price information by house type for a local area?
 How do the economics of supply and demand influence local housing markets?
+Quality housing market information is required to adequately address important aspects driving affordable housing outcomes in a comprehensive planning framework.